solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program-advanced.md

 A previously approved delegate for a token account can be later revoked.
-Once a delegate is revoked, the delegate can no longer transfer tokens from the owner's token account.
-Any remaining amount left untransferred from the previously approved amount can no longer be transferred by the delegate.
+Once a delegate is revoked, the delegate can no longer transfer tokens from the owner's token account.any remaining tokens that were within the delegate's approved limit cannot be transferred by the delegate.
+The delegate cannot burn tokens either, not just transfer them.
+The delegate's permissions are fully revoked.

 To revoke a delegate using the `spl-token` library, you use the `revoke` function.